 Here’s what you should do to remove the fake McAfee pop-ups with an antivirus:

-- First, choose an antivirus that meets your needs.
-We recommend TotalAV.
+1. Install an antivirus that meets your needs.
+We recommend TotalAV, now 80% OFF.

 How to avoid pop-up viruses?